HardwarePerformanceArchive/Archive/Readme.md

 # Hardware Performance Archive
 ![Repository cover image for social networks][Cover_Image]

 This repository contains data that are recorded hardware performance.
-The raw data is saved in CSV[^7] fileformat and is located in the dataset directory.
+The raw data is saved in CSV fileformat and is located in the dataset directory.

 The release of the latest version can be found and downloaded at